yangsiran/python-projects/README.md

 variables, or dispatching the events to custiom event handles.
 (Only dispatching events thing was focused on in this project.)

-There is a bug: support for non-ascii characters.
+There is a problem: support for non-ascii characters.

 ## Project 4: In the News